input-output-hk/musig2/README.md

 make test
 ./test_run/test
 ```

-Note that you need to install *Google Test* by following the instructions given [here](https://google.github.io/googletest/).

 Running Valgrind in MacOs can be quite painful.
 We included a Dockerfile to run valgrind checks on MacOs with an arm chip (e.g. M1).